-The Library's Creative Fellowship program provides artists and scholars with a unique and supportive environment in which to immerse themselves in our collections.
-We invite recipients to be inspired by, repurpose, transform or imaginatively respond to published or original sources, such as manuscripts, maps, music, newspapers, oral histories and rare printed material, in any way they choose.
+This year the Library is offering two $15,000 Creative Fellowships, to provide artists and scholars with a unique and supportive environment in which to explore our collections.
+We invite recipients to be inspired by, repurpose, transform or imaginatively respond to published or original sources, including manuscripts, maps, music, newspapers, oral histories and rare printed material, in any way they choose.

-Applicants may be individuals or working in collaborative partnerships.
-They may include artists practising in any art form – such as the visual arts, new media, dance, musical performance or composition – and writers and scholars in any discipline or subject.
+Applications are welcome from individuals or collaborative partnerships practising in any art form – visual arts, new media, dance, musical performance or composition – and from writers and scholars in any discipline or subject.

-Fellows receive a grant of $15,000 for three months' research, space in a shared office that is accessible outside normal Library hours, and special access to collections and staff expertise.
+Fellows receive a grant of $15,000, access to a desk space in a shared office for 12 months (January–December 2023), access to collections and staff expertise.